ReelDx/medvidio-wordpress-plugin/README.md

 ```

 Go to the Wordpress Dashboard and activate the plugin.
-This creates the ```wp_medvidio_videos``` database table for storing the data needed to retrieve the videos that you are going to refer to in your Worpress content.
+This creates the ```wp_medvidio_videos``` database table for storing the data needed to retrieve the videos to which you are going to refer in your Worpress content.

 ##Configuration